 The good news is that fish is one of the easiest foods to cook once you get it down properly.
 It takes very little time, yet if you cook it right, people will assume you took a lot of time preparing it for them.

 The trick to cooking a beautiful fillet of salmon (or any other fish for that matter) is to get a nice sear on it.
 It gives the outside of the fish a beautiful crunch and crispiness while locking in the natural flavor of the fish and keeping it juicy on the inside.

-The only thing you need to do is make sure you get a pan that offers you a great sear on the food you are cooking.
-Today we will look at three different types of pans that will all give you a great sear.
+The only thing you need to do is make sure you get the best pan that offers you a great sear on the food you are cooking.
+Today we will look at three different types of frying pans for cooking fish that will all give you a great sear.

 Lodge CRS12 Carbon Steel Skillet

 Carbon steel is great at conducting heat and will be useful in any recipe that calls for searing your food.
 This pan is made of 12 gauge carbon steel, giving you incredible heat retention and great heat distribution.